Web Colors 101: Your Ultimate Guide To Website Colors and How They Can Help Your Conversions

 - Think About Your Site’s Colour Scheme as More Than Just a Colour Palette

 This is the first step for a reason, and it is what separates your website from basic design or artwork.
 You do not want to design something simply because it looks good.
-You want your site audience to take a specific action and you are using color to impel them to do so.
-Of course you also want your site to be visually appealing, but first and foremost think about the emotions you are trying to convey.
+Instead, you want your site audience to take a specific action, and you are using color to encourage them to do so.
+Of course, you also want your site to be visually appealing, but first and foremost, think about the emotions you are trying to convey.

 How to select a relevant, impactful color scheme:

-Identify your site goals first, then do the research to make sure that the colors you use both work together and convey the message of the page.
-You will want to decide both the overall color scheme as well as the colors you will use for high-impact items, such as CTA buttons.
+Identify your site goals first, then research to make sure that the colors you use both works together and convey the message of the page.
+You will want to decide both the overall color scheme and the colors you will use for high-impact items, such as CTA buttons.

 - Pair Colours With Content That Elicits a Similar Emotion

-Colors can convey emotion and impel action on their own, but they are even stronger when paired with content.
-Do not choose at random: strategically select colors that reinforce the message of the content and vice versa.
-For example, red is often associated with anger, yellow is associated with urgency, orange is associated with enthusiasm, green is associated with safety, and so on.
+Colors can convey emotion and urge action on their own, but they are even stronger when paired with content.
+So do not choose at random: strategically select colors that reinforce the content’s message and vice versa.
+For example, red is often associated with anger; yellow is associated with urgency; orange is associated with enthusiasm; green is associated with safety; and so on.
 Of course, these are only a few colors and a few of the emotions they elicit, so you have plenty to work with.

-How to match content and colors for a strong overall emotion:
+How to match content and colors for a solid overall emotion:

-CTAs are a great place to experiment with this.
-For example, try pairing red with strong CTA language such as ‘Take Control Now,’ or try pairing orange with an exhilarating offer such as ‘Start Your Career.’
+Again, CTAs are a great place to experiment with this.
+For example, try pairing red with strong CTA language such as ‘Take Control Now,’ or try pairing orange with an exciting offer such as ‘Start Your Career.’

 - Use the Isolation Effect to Draw Attention

-According to the Isolation Effect, colors are most powerful when they stand out, and this is doubly true for the most important areas of your website.
-No matter which color you choose to stand out, you can be sure that its intended effect will be especially potent when it is framed against a contrasting backdrop.
+According to the Isolation Effect, colors are most powerful when they stand out, and this is doubly true for the most critical areas of your website.
+No matter which color you choose to stand out, you can be sure that its intended effect will be incredibly potent when framed against a contrasting backdrop.

 How to use the isolation effect to drive conversions

-The main rule of the Isolation Effect is to position a strong, individual color against a different color palate.
+The main rule of the Isolation Effect is to position an intense, individual color against a different color palate.
 For example, using orange or yellow against a neutral color scheme.
-When you are trying to drive conversions, select a conversion element, such as a CTA button or a form, to try this on.
+When trying to drive conversions, select a conversion element, such as a CTA button or a form, to try this on.

-- Always Keep Testing and Measuring the Effects of Your Colour Usage
+- Always Keep Testing and Measuring the Effects of Your Color Usage

-Like everything in marketing, using the right colors to drive conversions on your website depends on your audience and on the context.
-Even if studies show that 95% of people prefer the color red on CTA buttons, for example, your audience may be that 5% that prefers purple CTA buttons, and that is what matters.
+Like everything in marketing, using the right colors to drive conversions on your website depends on your audience and the context.
+Even if studies show that 95% of people prefer the color red on CTA buttons, for example, your audience may be that 5% likes purple CTA buttons, which is what matters.

 How to test color use and conversions on your site:

-There are many different yet reliable ways that you can gauge the effect of colors on your site conversions.
-The simplest, though, is to create different versions of the same page and run a test with different color CTAs or color schemes for a limited period of time.
+There are many different yet reliable ways to gauge the effect of colors on your site conversions.
+The simplest is to create different versions of the same page and run a test with different color CTAs or color schemes for a limited period.
 This test gives an isolated example of whether one color performed better than another on a particular page.

 Using Colour to Your Site’s Advantage

-Ultimately, you do not want to waste time trying to find the magic color that will result in skyrocketing conversions.
+Ultimately, you do not want to waste time finding the magic color that will result in skyrocketing conversions.
 Why?
 It simply does not exist.
-Focus instead on your audience and on the combination of strong content with relevant colors, especially on vital conversion elements.
+Focus instead on your audience and the combination of solid content with relevant colors, especially on vital conversion elements.

 Aaron Gray is a leading digital marketing expert in Australia, specializing in Blogger Outreach services through No BS.
 Aaron’s goal is to deliver professional blogger outreach to clients.
-He’s dedicated to hard work, his job, and loves to travel in his downtime.
+He’s dedicated to hard work in his job and loves to travel in his downtime.